mitjafelicijan/wowcodex.com/tgaconvert/README.md

-# Converts TGA files to PNG or JPEG
+# Converts TGA files to PNG, BPM or JPEG

 > [!NOTE]
 > Simple tool that allows bulk converting of TGA files to PNG BPM or JPEG